Harvey (1950 film): Allusions

 A British law firm was partially named after the rabbit.

-In the 2015 episode "Adventures in Chinchilla-sitting" in the cartoon series Bob's Burgers, character Teddy seems to spot Louise's signature bunny ears.
+In the 2015 episode "Adventures in Chinchilla-sitting" of the cartoon series Bob's Burgers, character Teddy seems to spot Louise's signature bunny ears.
 When he turns, the ears have disappeared and he remarks, "Thought I saw Harvey."

 The British indie rock band Her's included a song named "Harvey" based on the film on their 2018 debut album Invitation to Her's.
 Harvey was one of lead singer Stephen Fitzpatrick's favorite films.

-In 2019 the thirteenth episode of the podcast The Anthropocene Reviewed featured the film.
+In 2019, the thirteenth episode of John Green's podcast The Anthropocene Reviewed featured the film, and an essay on the film was also included in Green's book of the same title published in 2021.
+In the essay he describes an episode of severe clinical depression, which led to him resigning from his job, upon which his boss told him "Watch Harvey".
+He writes how the film helped him to get well, and that he was eventually able to return to his job at Booklist magazine.

+In the 2024 film IF, a film where a young girl discovers imaginary friends, or "IF" for short, the character Bea is watching Harvey on television before her attention is drawn to the noise of the IF Blossom outside her grandmother's apartment.